logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/test-support-actions/control-flow/if-window-not-exists/_index.md

 weight: 14
 aliases:
     - /TA_Automation/Topics/bia_if_window_not_exists.html
+keywords: "if window does not exist, check if window does not exist, check nonexistence of window, verify nonexistance of window"
 ---
-keyword: [if window does not exist, check if window does not exist, check nonexistence of window, verify nonexistance of window]
----

-# if window not exists

 ## Description